diskurse/android-stalkerware/README.md

 I currently have no plans to expand into iPhone stalkerware analysis, however almost all of the companies featured here offer iPhone versions of their software which most likely operate in a similar fashion in regards to transmission of data, etc.

+As I gather more data repo this will be updated regularly.

 ## What is 'stalkerware'?

+As we become more and more dependent on smartphones in our everyday existence they become a vast and oftentimes exhaustive  repository of information about us and our lives that are a tempting target for governments and unscrupulous individuals alike.

-'Stalkerware' is the term that has been coined for consumer level malware that is generally targeted at specific people and built to operate on mobile devices to enable the collection and monitoring of communications and data.
+'Stalkerware' is the term that has been coined for consumer level malware that is generally targeted at specific people and built to operate on mobile devices to enable the collection and monitoring of victim's communications and data.
 The word 'stalker' is used because this software is linked to domestic violence, although the providers of the apps themselves will frequently attempt to brand their products as "child safety monitoring" or "employee monitoring" tools.

 Some however, like 'TheTruthSpy' are very blatant in their marketing, making no attempt to disguise the purpose of their app, as seen below.